derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/TsReference/Index.rst

    :Description:
          Comma seperated list of fields to include in CSV export.
-Please note, that you must write the **property names** of the fields to export (e.g. firstname, lastname, dateOfBirth)
+Please note, that you must write the **property names** of the fields to export (e.g. firstname, lastname, dateOfBirth, event.title)

          In order to export the values of registration fields, use "registration_fields" as fieldname.
 Note, that it is only possible to export all registrations fields at once.